-- .1 Prior to installation inform affected residents in writing of the anticipated length of disruption to service, details of alternate service provided, any traffic-related constraints, noise levels to be expected, hours of work and safety concerns. - .2 The Contractor is required to attend any meetings organised with residents to discuss the work. - .3 The Contractor shall arrange for supply and pay for usage of water required.
+- .2 Processing - .1 Prior to resin impregnation, each liner material shall be inspected for defects. - .2 The Contractor shall allow EPCOR to inspect the materials and resin impregnation process. - .3 Use a resin and catalyst compatible with the CIPP method. - .3 Installation - .1 Prior to installation, inform affected residents in writing of the anticipated length of disruption to service, details of alternate service provided, any traffic-related constraints, noise levels to be expected, hours of work, and safety concerns. - .2 The Contractor is required to attend any meetings organised with residents to discuss the work. - .3 The Contractor shall arrange for supply and pay for usage of water required.
 The use of fire hydrants will require a permit from EPCOR Water Services. - .4 The liner length shall be adequate to effectively span the distance to be lined.
-Verify lengths in the field prior to installation. - .5 Individual installations may run over one or more manhole sections if shown on the shop drawings or determined in the field and approved by EPCOR. - .6 The saturated lining material shall be inserted through an existing manhole or other approved access point by means of an inversion process, or other approved method.
-Sufficient force shall be applied to fully extend the lining material to the next designated manhole or termination point.
+Verify lengths in the field prior to installation. - .5 Individual installations may run over one or more maintenance hole sections if shown on the shop drawings or determined in the field and approved by EPCOR. - .6 The saturated lining material shall be inserted through an existing maintenance hole or other approved access point by means of an inversion process, or other approved method.
+Sufficient force shall be applied to fully extend the lining material to the next designated maintenance hole or termination point.
 The procedure shall produce an identifiable mark at the service connections. - .7 Lubricants may be used to reduce friction during inversion or insertion.
-Lubricants shall be approved by EPCOR.

-.4 Curing and Cool Down

-- .1 After the liner placement is completed, supply all equipment to cure the resin. - .2 The equipment shall be capable of uniformly raising the liner temperature above that required to effectively cure the resin.
-Temperature shall be maintained during the curing period recommended by the resin manufacturer. - .3 Supply a temperature gauge to monitor the incoming and outgoing temperatures of the water, air, or steam. - .4 Install another temperature gauge between the impregnated CIPP liner and the pipe invert at the remote manhole to determine the temperature during curing. - .5 Maintain curing temperature until the CIPP liner becomes hard and sound. - .6 After the curing, a cool down period shall be provided prior to opening the downstream pipe system, reconnection of services, and returning normal flow back to the system. - .7 The CIPP liner shall be cooled to a suitable temperature before relieving the pressure on the liner. - .8 Release the pressure gradually to prevent development of a vacuum in the newly installed CIPP liner.
+Lubricants shall be approved by EPCOR. - .4 Curing and Cool Down - .1 After the liner placement is completed, supply all equipment to cure the resin. - .2 The equipment shall be capable of uniformly raising the liner temperature above that required to effectively cure the resin.
+Temperature shall be maintained during the curing period recommended by the resin manufacturer. - .3 Supply a temperature gauge to monitor the incoming and outgoing temperatures of the water, air, or steam. - .4 Install another temperature gauge between the impregnated CIPP liner and the pipe invert at the remote maintenance hole to determine the temperature during curing. - .5 Maintain curing temperature until the CIPP liner becomes hard and sound. - .6 After the curing, a cool down period shall be provided prior to opening the downstream pipe system, reconnection of services, and returning normal flow back to the system. - .7 The CIPP liner shall be cooled to a suitable temperature before relieving the pressure on the liner. - .8 Release the pressure gradually to prevent development of a vacuum in the newly installed CIPP liner.

-26.3.3 Sealing CIPP Liner at Manholes
+26.3.3 Sealing CIPP Liner at Maintenance Holes

-.1 At manhole entrances and exits, the interface between the exterior surface of the liner and the manhole shall be made watertight.
-The ends of the liner shall be neatly trimmed so the liner fits flush with the manhole interior surface.

-.2 If the CIPP liner fails to make a tight seal at the manhole, the Contractor shall apply a compatible resin mixture seal in accordance with ASTM F1216.
+- .1 At maintenance hole entrances and exits, the interface between the exterior surface of the liner and the maintenance hole shall be made watertight.
+The ends of the liner shall be neatly trimmed so the liner fits flush with the maintenance hole interior surface. - .2 If the CIPP liner fails to make a tight seal at the maintenance hole, the Contractor shall apply a compatible resin mixture seal in accordance with ASTM F1216.